Peter Scamurra

-Peter Vincent Scamurra (born February 23, 1955) is an American former professional ice hockey defenseman who played for the Washington Capitals for parts of four seasons in 1975–1980.
+Peter Vincent Scamurra (born February 23, 1955) is an American-born former professional ice hockey defenseman.
+He played 132 games in the National Hockey League with the Washington Capitals from 1975 to 1979.
 He was drafted 19th overall in 1975 by the Capitals and 50th overall by the Cleveland Crusaders of the World Hockey Association.

 Hockey career

 Early career

 Scamurra was born in Buffalo, New York and raised in Williamsville, New York.
 He started playing ice hockey in fifth grade while attending Nichols School.
 He attended high school at Amherst Central High School and captured the Erie County Interscholastic Conference first singles tennis title, while ranked as a top-ten tennis player in the area.

 Junior Hockey

 During his senior year of high school Scamurra played hockey for the Niagara Falls Flyers in the Southern Ontario Junior A Hockey League.
 There, he was scouted by Bob Johnson, then the coach at the Wisconsin Badgers Ice Hockey Team, which had just won the 1973 NCAA National Championship.
 Scamurra played 13 games for the University of Wisconsin in 1973-74 as a left winger, when he was offered a contract by Roger Neilson, then head coach of the Peterborough Petes of the Ontario Hockey Association to play defense.
 He played the final 35 games for the Petes in 1973-74, who were runners-up for the J. Ross Robertson Cup.

 Team Canada was represented by the Peterborough Petes in the inaugural 1974 World Junior Ice Hockey Championships, and Scamurra played for the team, despite being American.
 He scored one goal in the tournament, and Canada finished with the bronze medal.

 Scamurra played for the Petes again in 1974-75, leading defensemen in goals, and finishing with 52 points in 62 games.